 Everyone has their method of making this recipe.
 That’s what I have found in my research over the web.
 The best part is all of them are correct.
 I love how people come up with fun ways to make a dish.

-Here’s a list of some helpful tips to make dahi poha tadka tasty better.
+Here’s a list of helpful tips to make dahi poha tadka tasty.

 - Wash rice flakes before using them so that they don’t soak all moisture of the mixture.